tpaananen/airvol/README.md

 # Description

-Hammerspoon script to set AirPods intial volume to desired level instead of default level 50.0 that macos / macbooks set.
+Hammerspoon script to set AirPods intial volume to desired level or less instead of default level 50.0 that macos / macbooks set.

 ## Important